 3. What Technology do they have?

 But it’s not just about main meals, is it?
 It’s breakfast, lunch and of course the snacks.
 I try to keep his snacks relatively healthy.
 I don’t buy chips, only as a treat, if he’s having company over.
 And I don’t buy soda.
-He drinks a lot of milk, but trains a lot at sport.
+He drinks a lot of milk but trains a lot in sports.
 He also drinks a lot of water, which I buy at the store, as our water doesn’t taste very nice.